The EBRI team involved in Business Investment in Research is as follows:

 He has published extensively with 32 books on bioenergy, over 200 peer reviewed journal papers, and over 250 conference publications and presentations.

-Tim Miller, EBRI Director of Operations
+Tim Miller, Deputy Director of EBRI

 Tim’s role involves managing the growth and development of EBRI.
 This includes knowledge transfer and business support as well as launching a new and disruptive technology into a complex market place.
 His background includes board membership of the United Kingdom Science Parks Association, development of an industrial interface strategy with University of Nottingham, plus the launch and management of university spin off companies in technology growth sectors.